Covid-Self-report-Tool/cov-self-report-frontend/README.md

 ## Testing

-This uses Cypress and firebase-cypress for integration tests You will need to get a `serviceAccount.json` containing your firebase service account crednetials in your root directory for the login flow to work.
+This uses Cypress and [cypress-firebase](https://github.com/prescottprue/cypress-firebase) for integration tests You will need to get a `serviceAccount.json` containing your firebase service account credentials in your root directory for the login flow to work.
 You will also need a `cypress.env.json` with Cypress specific variables, although we should probably just combine these with our normal env variables eventually